-This useful lightweight analogue tachometer circuit has been developed for facilitating car or auto servicing mechanics for precisely adjusting a car ignition system RPM to get maximum efficiency from it.
-The proposed circuit is actually a combined design of a tachometer and a dwell meter.
+These useful lightweight, cheap, analogue tachometer circuits are developed for facilitating car or auto servicing mechanics for precisely adjusting a car ignition system RPM to get maximum efficiency from it.
+The proposed circuits are actually combined results of a tachometer and a dwell meter.

-The analogue tachometer circuit can be applied for analyzing the ignition timing at several RPMs, along with a timing lamp.
+The car RPM servicing meter circuit can be applied for analyzing the ignition timing at several RPMs, along with a timing lamp.
 When the circuit is utilized in the form of a dwell meter it can be used for reading the angle at which the ignition pulse is switched ON, and thus it can provide the necessary information to the auto mechanic regarding the timing adjustment of the CDI circuit.

 The complete configuration is demonstrated in the figure below and is designed for cars or automobile having negative earthing system, that the majority of contemporary cars have.